wang-yp-whu/code_of_leetcode/README.md

-# 1
-first
-this is the first collection of my code
+# this repository will store my code of leetcode.cn